 + PRO Cheap basic amenities

 The cost of living in South Korea varies depending on the city one lives in.
 That said, groceries, utilities, public transport and even alcohol are all reasonably priced compared to the prices in most Western countries.
-Most expats find that living in South Korea is an efficient way to save money.
+Most expats find living in South Korea an efficient way to save money.

 - CON: Expensive non-essentials